Close

 • Getting in and out of the bath may get tricky towards the end of pregnancy, you may ask for assistance to avoid accidents.

-• It may get difficult to manage your weight towards the end of pregnancy; extra caution should be exercised while entering washroom or bath during third pregnancy trimester because of the slippery surface.
+• It may get difficult to manage your weight towards the end of pregnancy; extra caution should be exercised while entering the washroom or bath during the third pregnancy trimester because of the slippery surface.

 Things to Avoid While Bathing in Pregnancy